-Imaging and Sensing (IS) is one of the core research areas within the Data Science Research Unit (DSRU) at CSU.
+Imaging and Sensing (IS) is one of the core research areas within the Data Science Research Unit (DSRU) at Charles Sturt.

 The group focus is to design, model, develop or apply image processing, computer vision, computational intelligence and machine learning techniques, wireless sensor network, and the Internet of Things (IoT) towards solving real-world problems in various domains, including agriculture, viticulture, environment, and law enforcement.